preciofishbone/OmniaFx/docs/tutorials/getting-started/README.md

 ```
 dotnet tool install --global Omnia --version 1.8.2
 ```
-And then restart the cmd or powershell session.
-Thats it!
-So simple:) Now you should be able to run the omnia dev new cmd documented below to install a template package
+And then restart the cmd or powershell session

 To update the Omnia Cli to latest version run the following cmd
 ```